intel-iot-devkit/how-to-code-samples/README.md

 # Smart Alarm Clock

-Do you hate to get up in the morning?
-We cannot make it any easier, but we can at least add a little intelligence to the process.
-This project lets you create a "smart" alarm clock out of an Intel Edison.
-You can set the alarm time using your smart phone via the built-in web interface, live weather data is displayed on the LCD.
-Not only that, but for fans of the "quantified self" movement, the alarm clock keeps track of how long it takes you to wake up each day using cloud-based data storage.

 ## Introduction

 This smart alarm clock application is part of a series of how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.